 With its magnificent brightly colored flowered stems, amaryllis brings light to our houses for the long winter season.
-To make it bloom again, special care is needed.
+To extend its blooming, special care is needed.

 If you wish to keep your plant several years, purchase a bulb to plant yourself instead of an already potted plant.
 Choose it well: it must be well-formed, and its size will give you an idea of its bloom.

 - The ‘Vittata’ is the most common amaryllis species.
 It is planted from October to April.